TrevMcKendrick/blog/_posts/2013-05-15-contracting-developers.md

 While yes, you have hired the contractor and yes, you are paying them, you still have the choice to make their life easy or a living hell.
 They do their best work for their favorite clients so it’s in your interest to make them happy.

 **Know what you want**
-I was once told by Bart that he likes working for me because I know what I want.
+I was once told by my developer that he likes working for me because I know what I want.
 So again, make mockups!
 Just doing them on your own makes you think through how the ap will work.

 That’s much better than going to a dev and saying “I want a Bible app.
 Go.”
 That requires a ton more work on their part.